-- Connect Devices to Network.
-Any end user devices you will be using to verify the deployment must be connected to (one of) the same network(s) as the Solstice host.
+Connect any end-user devices you will be using to verify and test the deployment to one of the networks the Solstice Pod is connected to.
 This may mean a Pod’s WAP, an enterprise network, or a guest network.

-- Connect a PC-Based Client using a Web Browser.
 Open a browser on a Windows or OSX laptop and enter the IP address shown on the welcome screen of a Solstice display.
-Click the Connect button to download the client application.
-When launched, the application should automatically connect to the Solstice display.
+Click the Get the App & Connect button to download the Solstice App.
+When launched, the app should automatically connect to the Solstice display.

-- Disconnect from the Solstice display in the Solstice client application.
-The discovery panel should appear with a list of Solstice displays available for connection.
+In the Solstice App, disconnect from the Solstice display.
+The Discovery panel should appear with a list of Solstice displays available for connection.
 You can click Clear to remove displays from your Most Recently Used list.

-- Test Desktop Share with Video.
-(Skip if only using a Pod’s WAP without Internet access).
+(Note: Skip this step if using a Pod’s WAP without Internet access.)
 Open a browser while sharing your desktop and play a web video.
 Do the same with a video you’ve downloaded to your desktop.
-You should see about 22-30 fps from a 1080p resolution device, depending on its specs.
+You should see ~22-30 fps from a 1080p resolution device, depending on its specs.
 Audio should be synchronized.

-- Share your Android 5.0+ Device Screen.
-Download the Solstice app from the Play Store to an Android mobile device.
-Make sure that device is on the network with your Solstice host.
-Open the Solstice client and tap the Solstice display’s name.
-Next, select Mirror Screen and make sure the device’s screen appears on the display.
+On an Android mobile device, download the Solstice App from the Play Store.
+Connect the device to the same network as the Solstice Pod.
+Open the Solstice App and tap the Solstice display’s name.
+Next, select Mirror Screen and ensure the device’s screen appears on the display.

 - Download the Solstice App onto your iOS device from the Apple Store.